vitofod/picts_gif/README.md

   --show                To show the animation, digit: --show --no-show             If you don't want to see the animation digit: --no-show
 ```
-To recap in simple words:
+To recap, in simple words:
 for the program to start, you must first define the location of the input files.
 Next, you have to choose what you want to be plotted, for example the transient,
 the spectrum or both.
 If you want, you can define the animation execution speed through the 'interval' parameter.
-If you want to save the animation, you must expressly define the position in which you want to save it, otherwise the file will not be saved.
+If you want to save the animation, you must expressly define the position in which you want to save it and the file name, otherwise the file will not be saved.
 You can also decide whether to display the animation or not.
 Path directory for tdms and json file are mandatory.
 If you don't enter them, you will get an error back.
 If you don't specify what kind of animation you want to create (transient or spectrum) both will be displayed by default.
 The files will be saved if and only if a path is entered to save the data.
 Likewise, if you are not specifically asked to display animations with the '--show' parameter, they will not be displayed by default.

 We need to open a parenthesis.
 The files in this repository are very large, several tens of megabytes.
 My computer is old and has a hard time handling such large files, so when I try to create the animation of both the transient and the spectrum, or worse when I try to both view them and save them at the same time, I can't adjust the running speed (interval) that much and the gif shows lags.
 This is the main limitation to the output files that are generated.
 With smaller files or newer computers, this problem does not arise.
 In the same way it is possible to overcome this problem by subsequently making a video rendering of the gif obtained.